ohbm/osr2021/_posts/call-for-talks.md

 show-avatar: true
 ---

+The OSR is the place for OHBM meeting attendees to discuss open research practices, learn from each other, collaborate, and to foster and grow an open and inclusive community.

 We have two exciting announcements!

 ### 1. The call for OSR talks is now open!

-We have opened the call for talks, demos, and discussions in this year's virtual Open Science Room at the [*virtual* annual meeting of the OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3267&pageid=1).
+We have opened the call for educational talks (+ demos) and panel discussions in this year's virtual Open Science Room at the [*virtual* annual meeting of the OHBM](https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3267&pageid=1).
-The OSR is the place for OHBM meeting attendees to discuss open research practices, learn from each other, collaborate, and to foster and grow an open and inclusive community.
 This year, presentations and discussions will focus on three main themes:
 - Open Workflows
 - Open Data 2.0